ministryofjustice/fb-guide-and-runbook/guides/install-console-application.md

 After download, open the *.dmg file and double click the *.pkg file and follow the instructions.

+# Install Git for Desktop

+After Git installation above is complete, we recommend to use Git for Desktop.
+Fortunately, Git for Desktop is available for MoJ staff via Self serve.

+Alternatively, you can Download Git for desktop https://desktop.github.com/ Unzip, double click the installer and follow the instructions there.

 # Installing the Console

 Form Builder Editor Console is an Electron app for users to run [Form Builder Editor](https://github.com/ministryofjustice/fb-editor-node) locally.